Flux fractionalization transition in anisotropic $S=1$ antiferromagnets and dimer-loop models: Outlook

-Interestingly, $|\psi(w) \rangle$ is a ground state of a family of simple and natural Rokhsar-Kivelson (RK) type~\cite{Rokhsar_Kivelson_1988,Henley_2004,Castelnovo_Chamon_Mudry_Pujol_2005} Hamiltonians ${\mathcal H}$ for fully-packed dimers and loop on both lattices.
+where the sum is over all fully-packed dimer-loop configurations.
+Now, $|\psi(w) \rangle$ is readily seen to be the ground state of a family of simple and natural Rokhsar-Kivelson (RK) type~\cite{Rokhsar_Kivelson_1988,Henley_2004,Castelnovo_Chamon_Mudry_Pujol_2005} Hamiltonians ${\mathcal H}$ for fully-packed dimers and loops on both lattices.
 Since this is best explained by an explicit example, we construct such a class of RK Hamiltonians here for the square lattice, restricting ourselves to parameter choices that respect the full symmetry of the square lattice.

 The basic idea is to identify a minimal set of local moves which suffice to go from any dimer-loop configuration to any other in a given fixed flux sector.
-Corresponding to each such local move, one writes down a kinetic energy term and a potential energy term, with the coefficients of these terms chosen to ensure that the the Hamiltonian is a positive operator, and the wavefunction $\psi$ is an exact zero enegy ground state of this Hamiltonian.
+Corresponding to each such local move, one writes down a kinetic energy term and a potential energy term, with the coefficients of these terms chosen to ensure that the Hamiltonian is a positive operator, and the wavefunction $\psi$ is an exact zero enegy ground state of this Hamiltonian.

 While we do not have a rigorous proof of this fact, we believe that one such minimal set for the square lattice dimer-loop model comprises four different types of updates acting on an elementary plaquette that have configurations amenable to the execution of these moves.
 These updates are: ring exchange moves for parallel dimers on a plaquette, ring exchange moves for parallel loop segments on a plaquette, conversion of a length $s=4$ loop on a plaquette to a pair of parallel dimers on the same plaquette and its inverse, and a move that ``absorbs'' a dimer into a loop that has a segment parallel and adjacent to this dimer and its inverse.